mxmssh/drltrace/README.md

 - Not-detectable by standard anti-research approaches (anti-hooking, anti-debugging and anti-emulation).
 - User can easily add a new function prototype to tell drltrace how to print more details about previously unknown API calls (even about non-system DLLs).
 External configuration file is used.
 - Easy-to-use and modify for your own purposes (no additional package requirements, no heavy-weight GUI interface).
-- Open-source (BSD-license), code is clear and well-documented.
+- Open-source, code is clear and well-documented.
 You can freely build & use your own advanced solution on top of drltrace.

 # Usage
 The usage of drltrace is very simple.
 A user needs to specify a log directory and a name of a target process in the following way: